American College of Clinical Pharmacy

 Elias B. Chahine, Pharm.D., FCCP, FASCP, FFSHP, BCIDP

-Elias B. Chahine is Professor of Pharmacy Practice at Palm Beach Atlantic University and Clinical Pharmacy Specialist at Wellington Regional Medical Center.
-He has written 7 book chapters and 100 articles on infectious diseases, antimicrobial stewardship, immunizations, geriatrics, pharmacy education, cultural sensitivity, and medical missions.
+Elias B. Chahine is Professor and Chair of Pharmacy Practice at Palm Beach Atlantic University.
+He has written over 125 articles and book chapters on infectious diseases, antimicrobial stewardship, immunizations, geriatrics, pharmacy education, cultural sensitivity, and medical missions.
 He has presented extensively at local, state, national, and international pharmacy meetings.
 He is active in professional organizations and has served in various leadership capacities.
 Elias is the recipient of several awards in recognition of his teaching, practice, research, and service.
-He received his Doctor of Pharmacy degree from the Lebanese American University and completed a Pharmacy Residency at Mary Imogene Bassett Hospital, affiliated with Columbia University.
-In addition, he completed an Academic Leadership Fellows Program through the American Association of Colleges of Pharmacy and a Mentored Research Investigator Training Program through ACCP.
+He received his Doctor of Pharmacy degree from the Lebanese American University and completed a Pharmacy Practice Residency at Mary Imogene Bassett Hospital, affiliated with Columbia University.
+In addition, he completed an Academic Leadership Fellows Program through the American Association of Colleges of Pharmacy and a Professional Leadership Development Program through ACCP.

 Lindsay Davis, Pharm.D., FCCP, BCCP, BCPS